flexible-banner

 How Can The Sanctuary at Sedona Help Me?

-At The Sanctuary, what sets us apart is our integrity.
+The Sanctuary offers a truly transformative path to recovery.
+What sets us apart is our integrity.
 We integrate every part of our holistic heroin treatment program — from admissions to the intake process, to the therapy sessions you receive at our campus — to make you feel well cared for.
-Every one of our highly experienced therapists is personally dedicated to your success.
+Every one of our highly experienced therapists is personally dedicated to your progress and well-being.

 “I trust the staff because everyone here is so qualified at what they’re doing; so genuine, so loving, so intelligent that it just works,” says Roberta.
 “The whole process integrates together until you become a whole person again.
 That’s what happened to me.
 I also saw what happened to the other people I was in the program with.
 Everyone just blossomed.
 I saw that every day, I was feeling better.”